Capitals defeat Jets 5-2 behind four-goal second period - WHIZ News

 Trevor van Riemsdyk, Evgeny Kuznetsov, Marcus Johansson and Alex Ovechkin into an empty net, also scored for the Capitals (14-12-4), who extended their season-high win streak to four games.
-Dmitry Orlov added two assists.
+Dmitry Orlov added two assists in his return from injury.

-Charlie Lindgren has been in net for all four victories, making 29 saves against the Jets.
+Capitals coach Peter Laviolette praised Lindgren, especially for his poise after the Jets made it 4-2 at 3:29 of the third.

+“I just thought (Lindgren) settled everything down,” Laviolette said.
+“He tied things up, he gave us faceoffs and pucks didn’t bounce off of him.

 Adam Lowry and Pierre-Luc Dubois scored for the Jets (18-8-1), who had a season-best four-game victory run halted.